lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 Where $$A$$, $$B$$ and $$C$$ are the three vertices needed to define the plane.

-Then, with previous equations and the values of the x and z coordinates for the current position we are able to calculate the y value, that is the hieght of the terrain at the current position:
+Then, with previous equations and the values of the $$x$$ and $$z$$ coordinates for the current position we are able to calculate the y value, that is the hieght of the terrain at the current position:

 float y = (-d - a * x - c * z) / b;
 This is calculated in the following method: